karpathy/karpathy.github.io/_posts/2014-09-02-what-i-learned-from-competing-against-a-convnet-on-imagenet.markdown

 UPDATE:

-- [ImageNet workshop page](http://image-net.org/challenges/LSVRC/2014/eccv2014) now has links to many of the teams' slides on their methods.
-Videos of the talks are also *coming soon*.
+- [ImageNet workshop page](http://image-net.org/challenges/LSVRC/2014/eccv2014) now has links to many of the teams' slides and videos.
 - [GoogLeNet paper](http://arxiv.org/abs/1409.4842) on arXiv describes the details of their architecutre.

-Also of note is close runner up VGG team who describe their architecture [here](http://arxiv.org/pdf/1409.1556.pdf).
+UPDATE2 (14 Feb 2015):

+There have now been several reported results that surpass my 5.1% error on ImageNet.
+I'm astonished to see such rapid progress.
+At the same time, I think we should keep in mind the following:

+> Human accuracy is not a point.
+It lives on a tradeoff curve.

+We trade off human effort and expertise with the error rate: I am one point on that curve with 5.1%.
+My labmates with almost no training and less patience are another point, with even up to 15% error.
+And based on some calculations that consider my exact error types and hypothesizing which ones may be easier to fix than others, it's not unreasonable to suggest that a group of very dedicated humans might push this down to 3%, with about 2% being an optimistic error rate lower bound.
+I know it's not as exciting as having a single number, but it's the right way of thinking about it.
+See more details in my recent [Google+ post](https://plus.google.com/+AndrejKarpathy/posts/dwDNcBuWTWf).